 As a guideline, ratios should be based on what can be appropriately observed.
-The number of participants permitted to abseil should be limited to only those who can be supervised at a level where leaders can deal with all aspects of the abseil, including belaying, rescue, hauling and lowering at any time.
+Only the number of participants that can be supervised at a level where leaders can deal with all aspects of the climb, including belaying, hauling, rescue and lowering, should be permitted to climb at any time.

-Spectators or non-active participants should be located in an area that is deemed safe and where they do not interfere with the activity.
+Spectators or non-active participants should be located in an area that is deemed safe, where they do not interfere with the activity.
 They should be supervised independently.